Twasi/twasi-docs/docs/getting-started/plugin-base.md

 ## Creating the plugin.yml file

-Now you need to tell Twasi-Core where your *TwasiPlugin*-class is.
+Now you need to tell Twasi-Core where your *TwasiPlugin*-class is located.
 To do that and to give the core more information about your plugin (like it's name, the version etc.), create a new file called "plugin.yml" in the "/src/main/resources" directory containing the following properties:

 ```yml
 name: "ExamplePlugin" # This should be unique